Run Autonity Oracle Server

 Setup forex plugin config

-To configure FX data source plugins edit the plugins-conf.yml
+To configure FX data source plugins edit the oracle_config.yml

 file to add a config entry for each plugin.
 The oracle server release contains out-the-box plugins for five publicly accessible FX endpoints with free and paid subscriptions tiers.
 You will need to create an account and get an API Key to connect.
 One or more FX plugin source must be configured.